-The University of Colorado and the Boettcher Foundation are pleased to announce the 2015 Boettcher Foundation Webb-Waring Biomedical Research Awards Program.
-The program supports early career investigators whose research has a direct impact on human health.
-The grants are intended to fund translational research that advances a discovery closer to clinical applications and that will improve the understanding, treatment and prevention of human disease.
+The Boettcher Foundation Webb-Waring Biomedical Research Awards Program supports early career investigators whose research has a direct impact on human health.
+The biomedical research supported pursuant to this grant program will be designed to find ways to prevent disease and improve human health through basic and applied biomedical research.
+The intent of the program is to fund meritorious research that has the potential for new discoveries or advances a discovery to the proof of its potential value as an application to improve human health.
+This research will improve the understanding, treatment and prevention of human disease.
 Awardees will carry the prestigious title of Boettcher Investigator.

-CU’s seventeen current Boettcher Investigators have been awarded a total of $3.9 million through the 2010 - 2014 programs.
+CU’s fifty-nine Boettcher Investigators have been awarded a total of $13,720,000 since the program was initiated in 2010.
 See all CU Boettcher Investigators.

 Eligibility crteria and application deadlines for the 2023 Awards will be announced in late 2022.